jakubboucek/docker-lamp-devstack/README.md

     TZ: Europe/Prague
 ```

-The `TZ` environment variable is recognized by Linux tools as well, by creating the variable you modify the default timezone for the whole Linux
+The `TZ` environment variable is recognized by Linux tools as well.
+By creating the variable you modify the default timezone for the whole Linux
 operating system, PHP, and also MySQL.

-### temporary, upload and session storage directory
+### Temporary, upload and session storage directory

-PHP is using native Linux temporary directory for all own temporary files (inlcuding session and upload storage).
+PHP is using native Linux temporary directory for all own temporary files (including session and upload storage).
 This
 image does not provide any custom way to modify them.
 You can use the `TEMPDIR` environment variable to modify all of them.

 You can specify it directly with `docker run`: